SharhadBashar/Movie-Title/readme.md

 # Predicting the type of movie or tv show from its title

-This code is a simple NLP classifier which predicts the type of movie or tv show from its title
+This code is a simple NLP classifier which predicts the type of movie or tv show from its title.

 The classes are:
 1. Entertainment